dfloresag/glmmBoot/README.md

     ## 6 trt            -0.253     0.249    -0.740   0.258
     ## 7 trt:studyweek   0.0114    0.0138   -0.0160  0.0395

+### `plot()`

-  - `plot()` : which provides a visualization of the replicates for all the parameters or a subset, e.g.
+Shows the boxplots of the replicates for all the parameters or a subset with a line describing the TMB estimates

   - fixed effect parameters

 <!-- end list -->